Unity-Technologies/ml-agents/docs/Installation-Windows.md

 package management system used to install Python packages.
 Latest versions of TensorFlow won't work, so you will need to make sure that you install version 1.7.1.
-In the same Anaconda Prompt, type in the following command _(make sure you are connected to the internet)_:
+In the same Anaconda Prompt, type in the following command _(make sure you are connected to the Internet)_:

 ```sh
 pip install tensorflow==1.7.1